Oreki13/crud-manage-frontend/README.md

 2. Type `git clone https://github.com/Oreki13/crud-manage-frontend.git`
 3. Open the folder and type `npm install` for install dependencies
 4. Before run this, you must run crud-management-backend
+5. create .env file and add this line :

+   REACT_APP_URL = 'backend-url'

-5. Type `npm start` for run this app
+6. Type `npm start` for run this app

 ## Screenshots